thongtong1306/python_sweden/README.md

-This is a testing Pythong code made to scrape some Sweden company with no target of financial purpose
+This is a testing Python code made to scrape some Sweden companies with no target of financial purpose

 Dependencies: